 Please reach out to Aviva Green (firstname.lastname@example.org) with any questions.

 Through the embodiment of the above listed themes, the sukkah and the space it occupies are fertile ground to ask questions about openness, tradition, and the public and the private.
 Four specific images from the Jewish tradition provide conceptual grounding for these questions: clouds of glory; the sukkat shalom; the inversion of the ephemeral and permanent; and the harvest festival.
-As such, a learning session taught by Rachel Leiken, the associate Jewish chaplain at the Slifka Center, about these images will be held, and recorded, on Zoom on January 12 at 1pm.
-The accompanying source sheet and Zoom recording will be sent to all who apply in the first round.
+As such, Rachel Leiken, the associate Jewish chaplain at the Slifka Center, taught a learning session about these images, which was recorded.
+To view the Zoom recording and the accompanying source sheet, please email Aviva at Aviva.email@example.com.

 In this round, you will be asked to contemplate one of these images and how one can acknowledge, investigate, grapple with, and transform them into space.
 Thinking deeply about the ways in which they can guide the creation of new experiences within an altered space, you will be asked to create a vision of how a sukkah can accomplish this.